luron-tristan/zelpy/README.md

 converting stat to pixel
 ratio = current / max_amount (100 / 100 = 1) | (50 / 100 = 0.5)
 current_width = bg_rect.width \* ratio (200 x 1 = 200) | (200 x 0.5 = 100)

+### magic setup

+we have a dictionary of our spells we give the player and a timer and the ability to switch between spells we call a function when the player triggers a magic spell